-PREREQUISITE: Algebra

-CROSS CREDIT: Math or Non-Lab Science

-Does not satisfy NCAA athletic eligibility or four-year college entrance requirements.
+OPEN TO: 9, 10, 11, 12Full Year CoursePREREQUISITE:AlgebraCROSS CREDIT:Math or Non-Lab ScienceDoes not satisfy NCAA athletic eligibility or four-year college entrance requirements.College credit may be available for this course.

 Students will enjoy building several electronics kits and projects as they learn the theory and fundamentals of electricity and electronics.
 They will learn to use electronic test equipment as they build on classroom theory by constructing, testing and troubleshooting circuits.
 Direct current and alternating current theory and applications make up the core curriculum.
 The goal for this course is to prepare students to achieve the International Society of Certified Electronic Technicians (ISCET) DC & AC Electronics Certification.
 Individual student material costs may be applicable to this course.